Dear Members of St. James’,

 - A QR code from one of these third-parties:

 Since we will not be keeping records, you will be asked to show proof every Sunday that you attend church and for other meetings and gatherings on campus.
+If you are a regular participant in worship, an alternative to showing your vaccination card or QR code each Sunday would be to get a wristband from an usher after showing your proof.
+This way, you need only wear your wristband to church as proof you are vaccinated.

 I understand that this may cause some of you to not be able to attend church physically.
 If this is the case, please worship online with us and the rest of our virtual congregation by going to our website on Sunday mornings.